giovana-morais/stem_mixer/README.md

 # stem_mixer
-Create coherent mixtures from a folder with stems you have.
+Create coherent mixtures from a folder with any provided stems.
 The package will infer the needed metadata from the audio files and use it to create mixtures.
+This package currently only supports .wav audio files.

 This package aims to increase the diversity of instruments in mixtures used to train source-separation models.